March 28, 2020 at 4:04 pm - TO: umdearborn-everybody

 Having health insurance is important, especially during the COVID-19 outbreak.
 U-M has worked with Blue Care Network, the carrier for our student health insurance plan, to re-open enrollment for students in need.
 The coverage period is March 23 - August 23, 2020, for a total cost of $713 for an individual student.
 The final day to enroll is April 6, 2020 at 11:59 p.m.
 EST. Visit the website for more information.

 Stay connected and healthy

 There are plenty of opportunities for you to stay connected virtually with our community!
 Whether you’re interested in mindfulness sessions or relaxation hours, joining a transfer student focus group, want to share some virtual coffee with peers, or participate in mock interviews - there’s still so much you can get involved in!
-For the full schedule, please go to the Victors Link calendar or check out our website.
+For the full schedule, please go to the Victors Link calendar.
 And, if you haven’t checked out the Office of Student Life Facebook Page, do so today!
 There’s tips for thriving during this time, fun interactive opportunities, and much more coming soon - make it a point to stop by everyday to find out what’s new.

 As our community continues to navigate this unprecedented territory, we maintain our firm commitment to support you on your path to graduation.
 The programs, services and resources above are just a snapshot of what is available.
 Do not hesitate to reach out to us if you have additional questions or need support.
 Your success, health and happiness are our number one priorities.